 Explanation 2.
 Constraints to adoption: a supply-driven approach

 Adoption of productivity enhancing technologies is constrained by market failures and state deficiencies.
 Extensive experimental research using randomized controlled trials was directed at identifying the major constraints to adoption and experimenting with ways of overcoming them (Jack, 2011).
-They addressed principally liquidity constraints, uninsured risks, information deficits, and transaction costs in access to markets (Bridle, Magruder, McIntosh, 2019).
+They addressed principally liquidity constraints, uninsured risks, information deficits, and transaction costs in access to markets (Bridle et al., 2018).
 This research led to major institutional innovations to overcome each of these constraints.

 On the issue of credit, access to liquidity is clearly important to farmers due to seasonality of agricultural production and potential benefits from holding to harvests until market prices peak.
 Yet, credit services are typically inaccessible to a majority of smallholder farmers, too expensive like through microfinance, too risky to expose collateral to loss, or ill-adapted to farmers’ seasonal liquidity cycles.
 While much progress has been made in customizing financial services to smallholder farmers liquidity needs, recent experiments have shown that a liquidity constraint is most often not the main reason for under-investment in fertilizers.
 The main constraint tends to be low profitability in using fertilizers due in particular to lack of complementary inputs to secure high returns and high transaction costs in accessing markets.